bd-j/prospector/doc/ref.rst

 and `Leja et al 2019 <https://ui.adsabs.harvard.edu/abs/2017ApJ...837..170L/abstract>`_

-Please also see the reference requirements for dependencies
+Please also see the reference requirements for any dependencies that are used

 * `FSPS <https://github.com/cconroy20/fsps#references>`_
 * `python-fsps <https://python-fsps.readthedocs.io/en/latest/#license>`_